 Hanergy's Global Solar Energy (GSE) was founded in 1996.
 Located in Tucson, Arizona, it is the world's leading flexible CIGS (copper indium gallium selenium) thin-film solar technology solution provider and product manufacturer, with over 20 years of experience in design, R&D and manufacturing of CIGS production lines and products.
-GSE holds the world's highest conversion efficiency rate on the batch-production of flexible CIGS products.
-The conversion efficiency of the mass-produced wafer reaches 18.7%.
+GSE holds the world's highest conversion efficiency rate on the batch-production of flexible CIGS products. with its R&D conversion efficiency to 19.3%.
 At the same time, GSE is a very mature enterprise regarding the commercialization of this technology, with an abundant repertoire of project cases which involve flexible CIGS thin-film solar solutions.
 The GSE product application scenario is very extensive and can be used for the integration of photovoltaic architecture, large-scale ground power stations, mobile vehicle application, and portable off-grid products.

 GSE is the world's first enterprise to massively produce light-weight and efficient CIGS thin-film solar-powered modules and components.
 By using a multi-element co-evaporation technique, the CIGS is evenly deposited uniformly in a flexible stainless steel substrate with a thickness of 30 microns.
 The innovative roll-to-roll assembly line which features the unique ICI (integrated chip interconnection) packaging technology that is used not only improves the efficiency of production and the utilization of raw materials, but also reduces production costs.